er345ssdlh/ozhera-site/src/en/docs/deployment.md

 ##### OzHera-fe

-ozhera-fe is responsible for building the yaml of the ozhera front page.
+ozhera-fe is responsible for building the yaml of the Apache OzHera(Incubating) front page.

 Please note: